The Māori Land Court

 Any person who claims that they’ve been negatively affected by the order in question can apply for the exercise of the Chief Judge’s special powers.
 The application must be in writing.
 When you apply, you can be required to pay a deposit to the court as security for costs.

-Note: Any order the Chief Judge makes cancelling, amending or confirming a previous order of the court can be appealed to the Māori Appellate Court.
+Note: Any order the Chief Judge makes cancelling or amending a previous order of the court can be appealed to the Māori Appellate Court.
 However, if the Chief Judge decides not to exercise these powers in response to your application, you can’t appeal that decision.

 Mistakes in the court record